New Echota – the ancestral home of the Cherokee people and the starting point of the infamous Trail of Tears

 Increased demand for land by Georgia citizens and the discovery of gold on Cherokee land brought even more pressure for removal of the Cherokee people.
 The state of Georgia declared Cherokee laws void, annexed the Cherokee land as Cherokee County, Georgia, and passed laws aimed at making life miserable for the Cherokee people.
 Their land was surveyed, divided, and given away to Georgia citizens in the 1832 Georgia Land Lottery.

-Among those who opposed the treaty, were Chief John Ross.
+Among those who opposed the treaty, was Chief John Ross.
 His letter to the U.S. Congress regarding the treaty exists in his collected papers at the University of Oklahoma.
 Excerpts below:

 “…we are despoiled of our private possessions, the indefeasible property of individuals.
 We are stripped of every attribute of freedom and eligibility for legal self-defence.
 Our property may be plundered before our eyes; violence may be committed on our persons; even our lives may be taken away, and there is none to regard our complaints.
 We are denationalized; we are disfranchised.
 We are deprived of membership in the human family!
 We have neither land nor home, nor resting place that can be called our own.